dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 removed.
 Your meme is too close to the truth or too criminally funny;
 thus, we have to put you in Twitter jail for a week or two.
-You are saying something that we don\'t agree with; thus, we have to ban you for life - even if you are a [sitting president](https://web.archive.org/web/20211223015539/https://www.nbcnews.com/tech/tech-news/twitter-permanently-bans-president-donald-trump-n1253588), mind you.
+You are saying something that we don\'t agree with; thus, we have to ban you for life—even if you are a [sitting president](https://web.archive.org/web/20211223015539/https://www.nbcnews.com/tech/tech-news/twitter-permanently-bans-president-donald-trump-n1253588), mind you.
 You have said the wrong word in a video or played a copyrighted song in the background; thus, we have to take away your